ace-subido/SimpleTreejs/readme.md

 **SimpleTreejs** is a very very simple jQuery plugin that allows you to create "file folder"-like behavior from nested lists.

+There are many other jQuery plugins that create toggleable trees, but I found them too complex for straightforward use.

 ###Usage

 Refer to the [demo website](http://ace-subido.github.io/SimpleTreejs/)